Canine Luxating Patella

 Preventing Canine Luxating Patella

-Canine Luxating Patella is mainly a genetic condition, so there is no way to prevent it.
+Luxating Patella is mainly a genetic condition, so there is no way to prevent it.
 However, regular exercise and maintaining a healthy weight can help reduce the risk of developing the condition.

-It’s important to be aware of any signs or symptoms that may indicate the presence of luxating patella.
+It’s important to be aware of any signs or symptoms that could indicate the presence of luxating patella.
 If it can be diagnosed early, treatment can be started as soon as possible and your dog will have a higher quality of life.